qaseemme064/Final-Project/README.md

 ***How data was split into training and testing***

-- LGBM model allows for data to be trainged according to time periods.
+- LGBM model allows for data to be trained according to time periods.
-- we had hourly time periods in the original datasets, so we used hourly data to traing the LGBM model
+- we had hourly time periods in the original datasets, so we used hourly data to train the LGBM model
-- the training data was all data up to the last 7 days of the original dataset
+- Training data was all data up to the last 7 days of the original dataset
-- the testing data was the last 7 days from the original dataset.
+- Testing data was the last 7 days from the original dataset.

 - We decided to evaluate the ML models using MAPE (MAPE = abs(predicted value - test value) / abs(test value) * 100%)